visionghs/visionghs/index.md

         <div class="eck-entity component--media background-color-white accent-color-orange single-item">

-            <div class="field field--name-field-component-heading field--type-text-long field--label-hidden"><p><strong>Meet Nancy</strong></p>
+            <div class="field field--name-field-component-heading field--type-text-long field--label-hidden"><p><strong>Meet Katrina</strong></p>

-<p>With the help of child sponsorship, Nancy became one of the first girls in her community to graduate high school and was inspired to become a humanitarian.</p></div>
+<p>Katrina was a Vision Volunteer in high school and attended our 2017 & 2018 conferences.
+She is entering her junior year at Harvard for the 2020-2021 school year and is a leader of Vision and the Global Health and Leadership Conference at Harvard College.</p></div>

       <div class="field field--name-field-component-media field--type-entity-reference field--label-hidden">
               <div><div>